rei/rei-cedar-docs/docs/release-notes/spring-2020/README.md

 ## 5.2.0

-- Adds IconReturns, IconVirtualOutffitting, and IconStorefront components
+- Adds IconReturns, IconVirtualOutfitting, and IconStorefront components
 - Fixes CdrBreadcrumb text styling at `sm` and `xs` breakpoints

 ## 5.1.0